XAU/USD Squeezed By Moving Averages | Action Forex

-On Tuesday, the XAU/USD exchange rate tried to surpass the resistance formed by the 55– and 100-hour SMAs near 1,715.00.
-During today’s morning, the rate was testing the support formed by the 200-hour SMA and the monthly R1 at 1,705.00.
+At the beginning of May, the XAU/USD exchange rate dropped to the 1,675.00 level and reversed north.
+During today’s morning, the rate was testing the 100-hour SMA.

-If the given support holds, it is likely that gold could surpass the given resistance and reach the psychological level at 1,725.00.
+Given that yellow metal is supported by the 55-hour SMA near 1,898.00, it is likely that some upside potential could prevail in the market.
+However, note that the rate would have to surpass the 200-hour SMA near 1,709.00.

-However, if the given resistance holds, it is likely that yellow metal could trade sideways against the US Dollar in the short term.
+If the 200-hour moving average holds, it is likely that gold could trade sideways against the US Dollar within the following trading session.

 - advertisement -